neicnordic/sda-pipeline/cmd/backup/backup.md

 Valid values for these options are `S3` or `POSIX` (Defaults to `POSIX` on unknown values).

-The value of these variables define what other varaibles are read.
+The value of these variables define what other variables are read.
 The same variables are available for all storage types, differing by prefix (`ARCHIVE_`, or  `BACKUP_`)

 if `*_TYPE` is `S3` then the following variables are available: